top of page

 4. Pet Food: In urban environments, hedgehogs may raid pet food dishes left out in gardens, particularly cat or dog food.

-Hedgehogs exhibit intriguing behaviors that help them navigate their environment and interact with others of their kind:
+Hedgehogs exhibit intriguing behaviours that help them navigate their environment and interact with others of their kind:

 1. Nocturnal Lifestyle: Hedgehogs are primarily nocturnal, which means they are most active at night.
-This behavior helps them avoid daytime predators and minimizes encounters with humans.
+This behaviour helps them avoid daytime predators and minimizes encounters with humans.

 2. Solitary Creatures: Hedgehogs are typically solitary animals and lead independent lives.
 They prefer to roam alone in search of food and shelter.